Function Call

 Any number of arguments

-If there are no arguments, or if none of the arguments are numbers, it returns 0.
+If there are no arguments, or if there are no numbers among the arguments, it returns 0.

 @min